aia-uclouvain/pydl8.5/python_library/doc/index.rst

 Welcome to DL8.5's documentation!
 =================================

-This project is used to infer binary optimal decision trees classifier.
+This project implements an algorithm for inferring binary optimal decision tree classifiers.
-It is a scikit-learn compatible classifier which can be used with any scikit-learn functions.
+It provides a scikit-learn compatible classifier which can be used with any scikit-learn functions.
+..
 As any scikit-learn classifier, you have to use methods "fit" and "predict".

 .. toctree::
    :maxdepth: 2